.22 Winchester Magnum Rimfire: Firearms using .22 WMR

-It first appeared in the Marlin Model 57M Levermatic carbines in 1959, which was followed by the .22 WMR over .410 gauge Savage Model 24 combination gun, followed by Winchester's own Model 61 and 275 pump-action rifles and Model 255 lever-action rifle.
-The Chiappa Double Badger combination gun also comes with a .22 WMR over .410 gauge option.
-The Springfield Armory M6 Scout is also made in .22 Magnum over .410 gauge.
+It first appeared in the Marlin Model 57M Levermatic carbines in 1959, which was followed by the .22 WMR over .410 bore Savage Model 24 combination gun, followed by Winchester's own Model 61 and 275 pump-action rifles and Model 255 lever-action rifle.
+The Chiappa Double Badger combination gun also comes with a .22 WMR over .410 bore option.
+The Springfield Armory M6 Scout is also made in .22 Magnum over .410 bore.
 The Chiappa M6 Survival Gun is similar combination gun that comes with a 12 gauge or 20 gauge shotgun barrel over a .22 Magnum barrel.

 A number of single-shot and repeating rifles were offered in .22 WMR.
 The .22 WMR operates at pressures beyond what normal blowback actions typically handle, but the self-loading Jefferson Model 159 was introduced for the cartridge.
 Until the 1990s, most .22 WMR firearms were bolt-action rifles.
 In 1977-1985 Harrington & Richardson produced the first American-made semi-automatic .22 WMR.
 In the 1990s semi-automatic .22 WMR rifles were also introduced by Ruger (10/22) and Marlin, and are currently produced by Remington (Model 597) and Tanfoglio Appeal Rifle as well as the Excel Arms Accelerator Rifle and Savage arms A22 magnum.

 Revolvers in .22 WMR are made by Smith & Wesson, Colt, Taurus, North American Arms, Heritage Arms, and Sturm Ruger.
 Semi-automatic pistols for this cartridge are (or were) produced by Kel-Tec, Grendel and AMT, the latter two now defunct (AMT has been since resurrected by High Standard).
 The Grendel, AMT and Kel-Tec designs used specially designed chambers with flutes or gas ports, designed to lubricate the long, thin cartridge with gases from the chamber, overcoming the Blish effect and allowing easy extraction of the cartridge.
 High-Standard produced various models and versions of their classic two-shot over/under derringer in both .22 WMR and .22 LR.

-The Marlin Model 25MG is a smooth bore, eight-shot, magazine-fed, .22 WMR, bolt-action shotgun manufactured by Marlin firearms Company.
+The Marlin Model 25MG is a smooth bore, eight-shot, magazine-fed, .22 WMR, bolt-action shotgun manufactured by Marlin Firearms.
 It was specifically designed to use snake shot, and marketed as a "garden gun" for use in dispatching small garden and farm pests.
 It has an effective range of about 15 yards when using snake shot.
 Based on earlier Marlin .22 caliber designs, the garden gun was equipped with a high-visibility front sight but no rear sight.

 The Argentine EDDA submachine gun uses the .22 WMR round.